revival-of-hope/Clash_of_Clans/Classes/UI/README.md

 ## Non-goals
 - No rendering code or widget references
-- No gameplay rules or predictions (state is driven only by contract events)
+- No Gameplay rules or predictions (state is driven only by contract events)
-- No engine/Cocos dependencies beyond the gameplay contract listener interface
+- No engine/Cocos dependencies beyond the Gameplay contract listener interface

 ## Tests (Stage 4 coverage)
 Run the mock-only suite to validate the state models: